Slot Machine Strategies

 Higher-denomination machines usually pay better.
 The trick here is to not bet more just because you're playing a bigger machine.
 If you were playing 10 lines, 5 credits on a 1¢ machine (50¢/spin), instead play 2 lines, 5 credits on a 5¢ machine (50¢/spin).

-On electro-mechanical slots, choose the machines with the smallest jackpots.
+On electro-mechanical slots, choose the machines with the smallest jackpots

 The smaller the jackpot, the easier it is to win, increasing your chances of walking away a winner.
 This doesn't work with video slots, because the jackpot odds are almost always incredibly long, and unrelated to the jackpot size.

 Limit play on progressives with huge jackpots.